MobileX-CU/Phaser/README.md

 5. Tune the deployment exposure and gain in [camera_settings.py](camera_settings.py) so that the background and scene are very dark.
 The retroreflector should appear as a bright blob against a largely black background background.
 To test out different exposure and gains, it is helpful to use [tracking_vis.py](tracking_vis.py)
 6. Turn on the laser with whatever power desired for your tests/operation setting.
 7. Run [deploy.py](deploy.py) and tracking and steering will run automatically and continuously.

+### Build Your Own Tracking and Steering System with Our Code
+Coming soon!